New to Hockey?

 ARE BOYS AND GIRLS ON THE SAME TEAMS?

-Yes and No....Boys and girls can play together if by choice/convenience; however, RYHA offers a robust girls' program that includes 8U, 10U, and 12U levels just for female skaters.
+Yes and No....Boys and girls typically play together at the younger ages, but as they get older RYHA offers a robust girls' program that includes 8U, 10U, 12U and 15U levels just for female skaters.

 WHEN DOES THE HOCKEY SEASON START?